HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 You can find more information about how to run the example and how to connect to ELK [here](../../examples/elk/)

-## How to enable persistent volume in kafka, zookeeper and couchdb
+## How to enable persistent volume in kafka, zookeeper, redis and couchdb

-Both kafka/zookeeper and couchdb come with data persistance disable by default, in order to enable a persistent volume for kafka/zookeeper and couchdb you have to start the helm chart with the following parameters:
+Redis, kafka/zookeeper and couchdb come with data persistance disable by default, in order to enable a persistent volume for some of them you have to start the helm chart with the following parameters:

     kafka.persistence.enabled=true
     kafka.zookeeper.persistence.enabled=true
     couchdb.persistentVolume.enabled=true
+    redis.master.persistence.enabled=true

-Then the following command must be executed to install Service Director:
+Therfore the following command must be executed to install Service Director (Closed Loop example):

-    helm install sd-helm sd-chart-repo/sd_helm_chart --set kafka.persistence.enabled=true,kafka.zookeeper.persistence.enabled=true,couchdb.persistentVolume.enabled=true --namespace=servicedirector
+    helm install sd-helm sd-chart-repo/sd_helm_chart --set kafka.persistence.enabled=true,kafka.zookeeper.persistence.enabled=true,couchdb.persistentVolume.enabled=true,redis.master.persistence.enabled=true,sdimage.repository=<repo>,sdimage.version=<image-tag> --namespace=servicedirector

 Previously to this step you need to generate persistent volumes in Kubernetes

-Kafka, Zookeeper and CouchDB allow you to store its data on persistent storage, in that case a persistent volume must be created.
-This example will explain how to create hostPath PersistentVolumes.
+Kafka, Zookeeper, Redis and CouchDB allow you to store its data on persistent storage, in that case a persistent volume must be created.
+This example only will explain how to create hostPath PersistentVolumes.
 Kubernetes supports hostPath for development and testing on a single-node cluster but in a production cluster, you would not use hostPath.

 To use a local volume, the administrator must create the directories in which the volume will reside and ensure that the permissions on the directory allow write access.
 As an example you can use the following commands to set up the directories:

     mkdir /data/kafka
     mkdir /data/zookeeper
     mkdir /data/couchdb
+    mkdir /data/redis

     chmod 777 /data/kafka
     chmod 777 /data/zookeeper
     chmod 777 /data/couchdb
+    chmod 777 /data/redis

-Where "/data/kafka", "/data/zookeeper" and "/data/couchdb" are the full path to the folders in which the volumes will reside.
+Where "/data/xxxx" is the full path to the folders in which the volumes will reside.
 If you want to use a different folder you have to modify the file [pv.yaml](./pv.yaml)

 **NOTE** If you are using Minikube you have to add "storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)